“That which does not kill me makes me stronger”

 I spent the next several years serving as an Infantry man in units such as the 75th Ranger Regiment and the 101st Airborne Division.
 After I got out in 2013 I quickly discovered the world had changed more than I thought.
 Regular civilian life didn’t suit me well and I once again sought solis in my old books.
 It was by pure accident that I found out that I could be an Outdoor and Wilderness teacher and so started my newest adventure.

 I spent 5 years bouncing around from school to school all over the U.S. hunting down certification after certification.
 There was some hard times but never once gave up.
-Now I’m where I belong, ready to teach and assist others along their own path.
+Now I’m where I belong, ready to teach and assist others along their own path here at SIGMA 3.